 On the other hand you might buy/sell exactly the same contract but without the purpose of taking/making delivery of the underlying in which case you might sell/buy the futures contract (reverse the initial position taken in the contract) before the date of expiration so as to close out your position – terminate the contract.
 This could be considered ‘hedging’ but depending on the purpose more often than not, it is ‘speculation.’
 Here the contract is settled in cash for the difference between the entry and exit price of the futures’ contract on the date of contract termination depending on the initial position taken.
 So, I may reverse my long/short futures’ position on gold at the future’s price on say, Sep 7th which might be $1360/oz. while.
 You can calculate the gain/loss depending on the initial position taken which is scaled by the futures multiplier (forget that for now).

-Since futures contracts try to remove counterparty risk (exchange traded), there are margin requirements in place.
-Next, there are multiple futures prices which are based on the different contracts.
-For ex, the June Contract Futures Price might be different from the September Contract Futures Price which might be different from the December Contract Futures Price.
+Since futures contracts try to remove counterparty risk (exchange-traded), there are margin requirements in place.
+Next, there are multiple futures prices that are based on different contracts.
+For example, the June Contract Futures Price might be different from the September Contract Futures Price which might be different from the December Contract Futures Price.
 But, there’s only one Spot Price always.